|

 - Variables that are defined specific to a certain target.

-variables.
-The seven local variables are as follows:
+The seven built-in local variables are:

 - .ALLSRC